Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Methodology

-\textbf{Sensor-level Prompts:} For nodes, we propose designing sensor-level prompts to derive sensor knowledge from LLMs.
-The prompts should encompass both contextual and sensor-specific information.
-To meet this requirement, we design prompts `A sensor of [$S$]', where `sensor' provides contextual information and [$S$] represents the sensor name, indicating sensor-specific information.
-Additionally, considering the temporal properties of MTS data, we extend the sensor-level prompts by incorporating temporal information.
-The extended prompts take the form of $p_{i,T}$ as `A sensor of [$S_i$] at the [$t$] timestamp', where $S_i$ is the name of sensor $i$, and $t$ corresponds to the $t$-th timestamp, signifying the $t$-th patch for this work.
-By designing sensor-level prompts for all sensors across all patches, we obtain prompts $\{\{p_{i,t}\}_i^N\}_t^{\hat{L}}$ for each sample.
+\textbf{Sensor-level Prompts:} For nodes, we propose sensor-level prompts to derive sensor knowledge from LLMs.
+Given that a sensor operates within a specific scenario with defined functions, the prompts should include both contextual and sensor-specific information to access the relevant sensor knowledge.
+The former outlines the scenarios in which the sensor is deployed, while the latter provides the detailed functions of the sensor itself.
+To meet these requirements, we design prompts as shown in Fig. \ref{fig:prompt}, `For [$Task\_des$], a sensor of [$Sns\_des\_i$]', where [$Task\_des$] provides task-specific context, e.g., `For [\textit{the task of remaining useful life prediction of machines}]', and [$Sns\_des\_i$] represents the name of sensor $i$, e.g., `a sensor of [\textit{physical fan speed}]'.
+Additionally, considering the need for empowering sequential graphs, we extend the sensor-level prompts by incorporating temporal information $t$, so extended prompts are: $p_{i,T} =$ `For [$Task\_des$], a sensor of [$Sns\_des\_i$] at the [$t$] time', where $t$ represents the $t$-th sequential graph.
+By applying the prompts for all sensors, we obtain $\{\{p_{t,i}\}_i^N\}_t^{T}$ for each sample.
+Notably, as $t$ is automatically generated based on the data, the creation of the prompt only requires descriptions for the task itself and the sensors, which are inherently available in real-world systems.

-\textbf{Label-level Prompts:} Recognizing that samples belonging to different categories may exhibit distinct trends in sensor relations, we design label-level prompts.
-Taking the example of predicting the Remaining Useful Life (RUL) of a machine, during the degradation stage, the temperature may show a stronger correlation with the fan speed compared to the health stage.
-This is because the fan in degradation may generate more heat due to increased friction.
+\textbf{Label-level Prompts:} Recognizing that samples in different categories may exhibit distinct trends in sensor relations, we design label-level prompts.
+For example, in predicting the remaining useful life of a machine, temperature may correlate more strongly with fan speed during the degradation stage than during the health stage, given that a degrading fan generates more heat due to increased friction.
 To account for such category-specific information, we introduce label-level prompts to complement sensor-level prompts.
-The label-level prompt is defined for each sample, designed as $P$ `The [category] is [$y$]', where $y$ is the training sample's label.
-Notably, [category] may vary depending on specific applications, e.g., `The human activity is [$y$]' for Human Activity Recognition (HAR) or `The remaining useful life of a machine is [$y$]' for RUL prediction.
+The label-level prompt is defined for each sample, as shown in Fig. \ref{fig:prompt}, designed as $P=$ `This is [$Task\_des$] of [$Lab\_des$]', where [$Lab\_des$] is the sample label's description, and [$Task\_des$] provides contextual information of the task.
 With the incorporation of the label-level prompt, we can enhance the sensor-level prompts to capture category-specific sensor relations.